 Student Leadership Council

-District and international nominees who are finalists for the SLC were emailed and asked to submit a short video by the end of March explaining why they’d like to be part of the SLC and how they envision contributing in their own words.
+District and international nominees who are finalists for the SLC will be emailed and asked to submit a short video by the end of March explaining why they’d like to be part of the SLC and how they envision contributing in their own words.
 The final SLC will be selected in April.
 Students can expect to commit to three to five hours per month for the council.